AdobeDocs/experience-platform.en/help/profile/ui/merge-policies.md

 ## Getting started

 This guide requires a working understanding of several important [!DNL Experience Platform] features.
-Before following this guide, or using Profile APIs, please review the documentation for the following services:
+Before following this guide or using Profile APIs, please review the documentation for the following services:

 * [Real-time Customer Profile](../home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.
 * [Adobe Experience Platform Identity Service](../../identity-service/home.md): Enables Real-time Customer Profile by bridging identities from disparate data sources being ingested into [!DNL Platform].